 Always ensure that you know how to properly disassemble and assemble an AR-15 rifle.
 If you’re skeptical about it, seek the help of someone who knows it.

-Quick Take: Best Sling Mounts for the AR-15
+Quick Take - The Best AR-15 Sling Mounts

-Here are the best 1- and 2-point sling mount options for the AR-15:
+These are our recommendations for the best sling mounts for the AR-15:

 Reviews of the Best Two-Point AR-15 Sling Mounts

 Let’s have a look at some of the best 2-point sling mounts available for the AR-15.

 The LUSA is probably the most diverse sling adapter in this list.
 It is a 4-in-1 adapter which can be mounted over a Picatinny/Weaver rail using a simple hex wrench or even your survival knife.
 The adapter accepts QD push button swivel studs, H&K type clip-on swivels, simple Uncle Mike’s-style swivels or you can just simply pass your sling through the loop.